view_context: Dynamic page

 Unit Summary

-The supplemental texts in this unit were selected to reflect the everyday aspects of Kenny's life, as well as the historical significance of the time period in which the book is set.
-Students will read an informational text about sibling relationships, as well as Langston Hughes's classic poem "Mother to Son," about the lessons that parents teach their children.
-These texts provide students with another lens through which to view the text.
-Additionally, students will read nonfiction texts about life for African-Americans during the Jim Crow era, as well as a poem that describes the events of the 16th Street Baptist Church Bombing.
+The supplemental texts in this unit reflect the everyday aspects of Kenny's life, as well as the historical significance of the time period in which the book is set.
+Students read two poems: Langston Hughes's "Mother to Son," which focuses on the lessons parents pass on to their children, and Dudley Randall's "Ballad of Birmingham," which portrays a mother's attempt to protect her child.
+Additionally, students read informational texts, including primary sources, about life for Black Americans during the Jim Crow era.

-As 6th grade students begin their year of studying texts that address questions around what it means to come of age, this unit will provoke students' thinking about how both everyday and historically significant events in a young person's life events can influence the person they become.
+As sixth-grade students begin their year of studying texts that address questions around what it means to come of age, this unit provokes students' thinking about how both everyday and historically significant events in a young person's life can influence the person they become.

 Fishtank Plus for ELA